Where is your office located?

 What's your favorite pet you've ever had?

-My spouse, boo, or kids have never watched Star Wars, and I don't know how to get them started.
+My loved ones have never watched any Star Wars movies, and I don't know how to get them started.
 What order do we watch the movies in?

 1) Star Wars Episode 4: A New Hope